barbosa/clorox/README.md

 ## Installation

 `clorox` was written in python :snake: and distributed via [pypi](pypi.python.org).
-As your MacOS already comes with python installed, you can easily install it using the command below:
+As your MacOS already comes with python installed, you can easily install it using the commands below:

 ```
+sudo easy_install pip  # in case you don't have it already installed
 sudo pip install clorox
 ```